micronDLA/SDK/README.md

 To convert tensorflow models into ONNX files please reference the section [6.
 Using with Tensorflow](#6-using-with-tensorflow)

+**Loading hardware into FPGA**

+When you turn on the system, it will have the FPGA programmed with a default hardware definition.
+You need to load the MDLA bitfile only once after turning on the system.

+You can load a MDLA bitfile of choice using:

+`python3 loadbitfile.py <bitfile path>`

+You can find the MDLA bitfiles in the pico-computing folder:

+`/usr/src/picocomputing`

+Loading the FPGA will take at max 5 min.
+Loading the FPGA only fails when there are no FPGA cards available.
+If you find issues in loading FPGA check out [Troubleshooting](#11-troubleshooting-and-qa).
+Micron DLA hardware will be loaded in the FPGA card.
+The following MDLA runs will not need to load the hardware anymore.

 **Running inference on Micron DLA hardware for one image**

 In the SDK folder, there is simpledemo.py, which is a python demo application.